-Nick Ortiz represents policyholders in individual disability, group disability, and ERISA long-term disability claims.
-Mr. Ortiz also represents individuals with disability policies covered by “self-funded” employer organizations, such as Solutia and UnitedHealth Group, and Social Security Disability claimants.
+Nick Ortiz represents policyholders in individual disability, group disability, and ERISA long-term disability claims, individuals with disability policies covered by “self-funded” employer organizations, such as Solutia and UnitedHealth Group, and Social Security Disability claimants.

 He assists clients in filing administrative appeals in their disability claims in an attempt to restore the benefits without the need to go to court and engage in litigation.
 However, if the insurance company does not grant the appeal and pay the benefits owed, then he will represent his clients in litigation against the insurance company.

-Mr. Ortiz has handled LTD appeals and/or filed lawsuits against all of the major disability insurance companies, including Aetna, CIGNA, MetLife, The Hartford, The Standard, UNUM, Lincoln Financial, Mutual of Omaha, Paul Revere, Assurant, Sunlife and Prudential.
+Mr. Ortiz has handled LTD appeals and/or filed lawsuits against all of the major disability insurance companies, including Aetna, CIGNA, MetLife, The Hartford, The Standard, UNUM, Lincoln Financial, Mutual of Omaha, Principal, Assurant, Sun Life, and Prudential.
 The firm is dedicated to excellent client service and outstanding results.

 Mr. Ortiz offers a free consultation to meet new client referrals.
 He routinely meets with disability policyholders to evaluate their claims and provides legal advice with respect to their potential actions against their individual (or group) insurance carriers.

 For Social Security Disability claims, he assists clients in filing their the initial applications for benefits.
 If necessary, he will appeal a denial and represent you at a hearing before an Administrative Law Judge.